alixdamman/memento/python/functions_for_dummies.rst

     def my_function():
         # variable assignments (i.e. using operator =) in a function create or act on local variables
         var = "I'm a global variable and I have been modified"
         # Don't want to lose your modifications?
-Use return statement
+Use the return statement
         return var

     # set new content to the variable 'var'